Let's Go! (residency)

 Let's Go! is the second concert residency by Canadian singer Shania Twain.
-Performed at the Zappos Theater in Las Vegas, Nevada, the show began on December 6, 2019 and was originally estimated to run through 2021.
-However, due to the COVID-19 pandemic, the show was put on hold and resumed in December 2021.
-Previously, Twain spent two years, from December 2012 until the end of 2014, performing the Shania: Still the One residency at Caesars Palace, and embarked on her 2015 Rock This Country Tour and her 2018 Now Tour.
+Performed at the Zappos Theater on the Las Vegas Strip in Paradise, Nevada, the show began on December 6, 2019, and was originally estimated to run through 2021.
+However, due to the COVID-19 pandemic, the show was put on hold and resumed in December 2021, concluding on September 10, 2022 with 38 shows across 6 legs.

 Background

-In March 2019, during an interview on the red carpet of the Keep Memory Alive's 'Power of Love Gala' Twain announced the idea of a return to Las Vegas, after the end of her Now Tour in 2018.
+Prior to the residency, Twain spent two years performing the Shania: Still the One residency at Caesars Palace from December 2012 until the end of 2014, and embarked on her 2015 Rock This Country Tour and her 2018 Now Tour.
+In March 2019, during an interview on the red carpet of the Keep Memory Alive's 'Power of Love Gala' Twain announced the idea of a return to Las Vegas, after the end of the Now Tour.
 The singer watched several shows, including Gwen Stefani's Vegas performance at Zappos Theater and said: "I'll be singing somewhere, I wonder where this is going to be".
 During the same interview, Twain said she expected to announce the new show in June 2019.

 On June 17, 2019, the singer appeared on Good Morning America to announce her second two-year Las Vegas residency, "Let's Go!".
 According to a press release, Twain is the creative director of the residency, which takes inspiration from her classic music videos and her 2018 tour.
 The residency's title is a play on the opening line of two of Twain's most famous songs, "Man!
 I Feel Like A Woman!" and "I'm Gonna Getcha Good!"
 I get to settle down with a great production and have a party, so I'm gonna theme the show after a party.
 It's time to party!"
 Twain told ET Canada.
 Ticket sales started on June 21 at 10AM PT, though pre-sales available on June 20.
 Ticket prices started at $60 plus taxes and fees, and $1 from each ticket is donated to Twain's children-focused charity, Shania Kids Can.
 All shows took place at the Zappos Theater at Planet Hollywood Resort & Casino.

 Following her March 14, 2020 show, further set dates were postponed until further notice due to the COVID-19 pandemic.